adamo1200/gv-adapter-gestpay/docs/Settle.md

 ----
 ### Settle
-Merchant can use this method to settle the transaction.
+User can use this method to settle the transaction.

 -**Payload**: